Curated OER

 Sentence Variety and Modifier Placement

-For this sentence variety worksheet, students learn that modifier placement can make sentences more interesting.
+In this sentence variety worksheet, middle schoolers learn that modifier placement can make sentences more interesting.
 Students read 10 sentences and add an initial, mid-sentence or terminal modifier as directed.
-This is an on-line interactive...
+This is an on-line...

 Curated OER